virag-ky/Start-Here/README.md

 ___
 ![Add a heading (6)](https://github.com/virag-ky/Start-Here/assets/79658534/353014e4-9645-4492-8f33-f6ac1614db9b)

-*Code with Virag* focuses on web development and during your coding journey you will hear or come across the words, front-end or back-end.
-We will start our journey with the front-end.

 **Front-end**: What we see in the browser, the client side.
 The code we write visually gets presented in the browser.
 Consists of 3 main languages: HTML, CSS, and JavaScript.